Dream of having the confidence to travel solo?

 Of course we can’t talk about country music without talking about the ladies.
 From June Carter Cash to Reba McEntire to Carrie Underwood to Dolly Parton, country music is nothing without women.
 But perhaps my favorite country singer is Miss Loretta Lynn.

 If you’ve seen the Oscar winning movie, Coal Miner’s Daughter, you already know her story.
-She was married at the age of 13 and had four kids by 19.
+She was married to Tommy Lee Jones at the age of 13 and had four kids by 19.
 But she believed in her singing and songwriting talent, and eventually she became the first woman to be voted Entertainer of the Year by the Country Music Association.

 If you haven’t heard her music before, you are in for a real treat.
 My favorite thing to do in the Country Music Hall of Fame is to turn on “You Ain’t Woman Enough to Take My Man”.
 Then I hide behind a corner and watch as everyone in the place gravitates to the music.
 It’s such a good song and more people should know it!
 Just take a listen and see!